Get quotes from these car insurance providers and more

 There is nothing stopping drivers of older cars from getting standard car insurance.
 However, classic car insurance exists because there is more to a car than just its age.

-That said, some insurers will define a car as a classic once it’s over 10 years old, regardless of value.
+That said, some insurers will define a car as a classic once it’s 10 years old, regardless of value.
 So, it is possible you’ve been driving a classic car without even knowing it.

 On this point, the older your car is, the more likely you will be to find classic car cover for your car.